 Juniors - Arts and Technology Seniors - Arts and Technology 1.
 Build Whanaungatanga into introductory units of 1.
 Build Whanaungatanga into introductory units learning (to foster relationships within the class and of learning where appropriate (to foster with teachers) relationships 2.
 Continue to develop a work environment where within the class and with teachers) staff feel supported.
 (Admin, Classroom 2.
-Develop activities for students to work together management) and become tutors.
-Performing Arts 3.
-Continue to develop a work environment where 1.
-Consult with community to provide visiting staff feel supported.
-(Admin, Classroom mentors: eg Atiawa Fm, whanau/iwi ties to the Arts · · · · · · · · · · · · · · · · · · · 2.
-Music Students regularly engage with learning Performing Arts TWT school song and haka used for Powhiri and 1.
-PAR322 using Tuakana-Teina to support Māori school Performing Arts and Cultural Performance; L3 events. students Food Technology supporting L1-L2 students with Dance and Music 1.
-Engage with whanau, aiga and community as a rehearsals resource/ taonga and expertise.
-2. Drama to build on last year's success with Visual Arts student devised performances (Apiya Kim's play) 1.
-Adhere to all aspects of Te Whanau Tahi values in all Visual Art programmes with teachers and Drama assessment evenings throughout the year students showing an influence and setting an along-side Music's Puoro Po (Music evenings) example.
+Develop activities for students to work together and become tutors.
+3. Continue to develop a work environment where , . staff feel supported.
+(Admin, Classroom 1 management) Performing Arts 1.
+PAR322 using Tuakana-Teina to support Māori school Performing Arts and Cultural Performance; L3 students supporting L1-L2 students with Dance and Music 1.
+Engage with whanau, aiga and community as a rehearsals 2.
+Drama to build on last year's success with student devised performances (Apiya Kim's play) 1.
+Adhere to all aspects of Te Whanau Tahi values in Drama assessment evenings throughout the year along-side Music's Puoro Po (Music evenings) example.
 3. Big Sing, Polyclub, Barbershop and Kapahaka to continue to provide Cultural experiences to promote Hauora/wellbeing and inclusive opportunities to strengthen Whanaungatanga and Mana/sense of pride in our school community.
 Food Technology Engage students in authentic cultural experiences which promote Manaakitanga and personal mana and Hauora e.g. Multicultural Day Food preparation.

 Juniors - Science Use TwE and in class assessment to identify Te Awhina students, invite whanau to program launch with BBQ to highlight extra opportunities for rangatira in this group.
 Continue to review junior units against a framework of cultural context and inclusion of all cultures, beliefs and genders.
+Introduction of Kawakawa tea ceremony and development of Rewana Bread unit.
 2. Select Unit Standards which are relevant to our students and have a practical multicultural focus and application.
 3. Actively seek student voice on authentic food and cooking experiences in their own whanau and community.
 Seniors - Science Continue with SCI302 introduction as pathway to tertiary study.
 Review SCI302 course with students to establish what worked well and what are the particular challenges faced by students in this course from all backgrounds.
 Introduction of SCI301 Science for university program.
-Languages Languages Letter home (sign me) at the start of the year are tracking attendance, contacting home and entering pastoral notes. reading.
-Followed up each term regarding progress.
-Embedding system in the faculty to ensure staff are tracking attendance, contacting home and entering pastoral notes. with all junior classes.
+Languages Languages Expectation of TWT contracts with all junior classes.
+This will be co-constructed with the students.
+Letter home (sign me) at the start of the year Embedding system in the faculty to ensure staff are tracking attendance, contacting home and entering pastoral notes. regarding focus and expectations around ongoing Embedding system in the faculty to ensure staff are tracking attendance, contacting home and entering pastoral notes.
+Embedding system in the faculty to ensure staff are tracking attendance, contacting home and entering pastoral notes.
+Expectation of TWT contracts with all junior classes.
 This will be co-constructed with the students.
 Students choose assessments at various points in the year, dependent on their interests and needs.
 This includes consideration of their next steps beyond school and requirements of further study or not.